 [Howard] was at Brest, the cable point, with hot news just off the official griddle that perhaps had not even yet been given to the press in Paris.
 He could beat every competitor in the business on the biggest newsbreak in the history of the world!

 Admiral Wilson read Fake Armistice “with much interest”.
-He found that some of its “facts” were not as he remembered them and, noting that a copy of a report he sent to the Navy Department the day after “the incident” had served as a “very good aid” to his memory, raised objections to most of what Hornblow had written about him.
+He found that some of its “facts” were not as he remembered them and, noting that his saved copy of the report he sent to the Navy Department the day after “the incident” had served as a “very good aid” to his memory, raised objections to most of Hornblow’s references to him.

 Wilson’s criticisms of Fake Armistice

-The Admiral began with Hornblow’s passage about the armistice message and its arrival from Paris, explaining:
+The Admiral began with Hornblow’s references to the armistice message and its arrival from Paris, explaining:

-Quoting from his 8 November 1918 report to Navy Secretary Daniels, the Admiral informed Hornblow he had told Daniels he allowed Howard to read the armistice message, that Howard asked whether he might “use it” and that he replied “Yes”.
+Quoting from his 8 November 1918 report to Navy Secretary Daniels, the Admiral informed Hornblow he had told Daniels he allowed Howard to read the armistice message, that Howard then asked whether he might use it and that he gave him permission to do so.
+And referring to Hornblow’s sentence that Sellards went with Howard to help him with the censors, added:

 And then quoted the statement he signed absolving Howard and United Press of responsibility for the false armistice news.